 Bilal wasn’t a British Jamaican like many black prisoners in the UK, he was a Jamaican Jamaican.

 He used to tell me stories of his childhood in Jamaica, the poverty, the drugs wars between different areas (“garrisons”), the violence.

 Along with the morbid stories were the stories of the island, its fruits and its cuisine.
 Like most Jamaicans, Bilal was a very good cook.

-He was also very generous and was always share his food with other detainees.
+He was also very generous and would always share his food with other detainees.

 Sometimes we would all share to buy ingredients for him to cook, other times he would share from what he had bought and cooked himself.